-Some of the festivals celebrated at Koteshwar Temple Rudraprayag are:
+Some of the festivals celebrated at the temple are:

-- Mahashivratri: This festival is in the honour of Lord Shiva.
+- Mahashivratri: This festival is celebrated in the honor of Lord Shiva.
 Devotees believe that he is the Adi guru who is the source of the Yogi tradition.
 It is observed by remembering Shiva and chanting prayers, fasting, doing Yoga, making offerings to the deity, as well as meditating.

-- Once-In-Four-Years procession: The temple takes out a procession of its idols every once in four years, unlike other temples in the region which do so annually.
+- Once-In-Four-Years procession: The temple takes out a procession of its idols every once in four years, unlike other temples in the region that do so annually.